scikit-hep/awkward/docs/user-guide/how-to-use-header-only-layoutbuilder.md

 How to use Layout Builders?
 -----------------------------

-The following cpp-headers which reside in this [directory](https://github.com/scikit-hep/awkward/tree/main/src/awkward/cpp-headers/awkward) are needed to use Layout Builders and can be included in an external project as a git submodule.
+The following cpp-headers are needed to use Layout Builders to use the header-only `LayoutBuilder`.

 1. BuilderOptions.h
 2. GrowableBuffer.h
 3. LayoutBuilder.h
 4. utils.h

-It is recommended to use an awkward installation (e.g. a versioned set of files with pip install) and the config options described.
+It is recommended to download these headers from the [release artifacts on GitHub](https://github.com/scikit-hep/awkward/releases)

 Awkward Array can be installed from PyPI using pip: